Q-SAM2: Accurate Quantization for Segment Anything Model 2: Experiments

-Our experimental setup resembled the one in the original SAM2 work \cite{ravi2024sam2}.
-We calibrated and trained the models on a subset of SA-1B \cite{kirillov2023segany} and SA-V \cite{ravi2024sam2} datasets.
-SA-1B dataset is composed by 11M images and more then 1B masks, while SA-V contains 51k videos and 643K spatio-temporal segmentation masks (i.e., masklets).
-To reduce training time, we used a smaller subset of the dataset and still obtained high accuracy, demonstrating that effective performance can be achieved without full retraining.
+Our experimental setup resembles the one in the original SAM2 work \cite{ravi2024sam2}.
+We apply the VRC and train the models on a subset of the SA-1B \cite{kirillov2023segany} and SA-V \cite{ravi2024sam2} datasets.
+The SA-1B dataset is composed of 11M images and more than 1B masks, while SA-V contains 51k videos and 643K spatio-temporal segmentation masks.
+To reduce training time, we use a smaller subset of the dataset and still obtained high accuracy, demonstrating that we achieve performance without full retraining.
 From the original data, we subsample at random \(\sim 8\%\) and \(\sim 45\%\), respectively.

-We evaluated our models on the semi-supervised Visual Object Segmentation (VOS) task, which involves segmenting a target object across a video sequence given its ground-truth mask in the first frame.
-Evaluation was conducted on SA-V val, SA-V test (both subsets of SA-V), and the MOSE val from the MOSE dataset \cite{MOSE}, using the accuracy metric $J\&F$ \cite{Pont-TusetPCASG17}.
-For instance segmentation, we used the COCO2017 validation set \cite{cocodataset}, reporting mean Intersection over Union (mIoU) over all 5,000 images.
+We evaluate our models on the semi-supervised Visual Object Segmentation (VOS) task, which involves segmenting a target object across a video given its ground-truth mask in the first frame.
+Following the SAM2 evaluation setup, we use SA-V val, SA-V test (both subsets of SA-V), and MOSE val from the MOSE dataset~\cite{MOSE}, reporting $J\&F$ accuracy~\cite{Pont-TusetPCASG17}.
+For instance segmentation, we evaluate on the COCO2017 validation set~\cite{cocodataset}, using mean Intersection over Union (mIoU) across all 5,000 images.
 Moreover, following the same evaluation as PTQ4SAM~\cite {PTQ4SAMLv}, we use the predicted boxes generated from DINO~\cite{zhang2022dinodetrimproveddenoising} as input prompt for our model, in order to calculate the mean Average Precision (mAP) on COCO2017.